maxx1128/eleventy-personal-site/posts/2020-05-11-restyling-code-blocks.md

 tags: ["css", "design"]
 ---

+*Update: I've redesigned my site's code snippets at least once more since posting this, which is why the code and visuals described here won't line up with my site.
+But I'm keeping this blog post here, unchanged, on the advice of my lawyer.*

 To stay sane in quarantine, I've been busying myself with updates to my site.
 So far I've done the following:

 - Added a celebrations page